cyberphor/pySigma-backend-powershell/README.md

 This is the PowerShell backend for pySigma.
 It provides the package `sigma.backends.powershell` with the `PowerShellBackend` class.
 Further, it contains the following processing pipelines in `sigma.pipelines.powershell`:

-* powershell_pipeline: map Sigma rules to PowerShell cmdlets, Windows Event fields, etc.
+* powershell_pipeline: maps Sigma rules to PowerShell cmdlets and Windows event log fields.

 It supports the following output formats:

-* format_1: plain PowerShell queries.
+* default: plain PowerShell queries.

 This backend is currently maintained by: